ahsifer/goxdp/README.md

 # GoXDP Client

-Interacting with the GoXDP service can be in two different ways:
+Interacting with the GoXDP service can be done in two different ways:

 [[_TOC_]]